 - a catheter – a tube that is inserted into your bladder so that you can pass urine

 On the ward, your care team will focus on increasing your appetite and getting you back on your feet.

 Depending on how well you progress, you should be able to leave the hospital 7 to 10 days after your operation.

-Someone from the cardiac rehabilitation team or physiotherapy department should visit you before you go home to discuss your rehabilitation with you.
+Someone from the cardiac rehabilitation team or physiotherapy department will discuss your rehabilitation with you before you go home.

 The recovery time after aortic valve replacement surgery varies from person to person and will depend on: